andrebarrocas/andrebarrocas.github.io/_pages/about.md

 **Email:** andre.barrocas@tecnico.ulisboa.pt
 <!-- **ORCID:** [0000-0001-9804-3129](https://orcid.org/0000-0001-9804-3129) -->

 I'm a researcher and designer focused on human-centered interactive systems at the Interactive Technologies Institute.
-Previously, I worked as a UX/UI consultant at Deloitte Digital in Belgium, designing digital tools and dashboards for diverse clients.
 Earlier, I worked at INESC-ID Lisbon, specializing in information visualization.
 I have also worked as a teaching assistant for graduate-level courses in HCI at Instituto Superior Técnico, University of Lisbon.

 ## RESEARCH